LLnCSoftware/mserve/examples/02quickauth/02quickauth.md

 ### Adaptations in servant.q

-The changes in servant.q to support these plugins are related to the 3 new functions found below the .z.ps handler: "send", "getrole", and "allowedfn".
+The changes in servant.q to support these plugins are related to the stubs "getrole" and "allowedfn" provided in secure\_invocation.q

-The "send" function is actually not related to the plugins at all.
-It just allows testing from the servant console using handle zero, in which case it displays the result, rather than trying to send it.

-The "getrole" function coded here is a default that is used when authentication is not provided in servant.q Note that when running with mserve\_np.q, authentication is done there and only authorization is done in servant.q.
+The "getrole" function coded there is a default that is used when authentication is not provided in servant.q Note that when running with mserve\_np.q, authentication is done there and only authorization is done in servant.q.
 In that case we get the role from the options dictionary of the request, returning a null symbol when it is not provided.

-The "allowedfn" function coded here is a default that is used when authorization is not provided in servant.q.
+The "allowedfn" function coded there is a default that is used when authorization is not provided in servant.q.
 While it accepts a "role" argument, it always returns all the functions in the .api namespace.

 ### Authentication